DENTAL VENEERS

 • the health of your gums, your gum profile and contours,

-• what may be achieved,
+• what may reasonably and safely be achieved,

 • whether prior teeth whitening may improve your overall result,

-• the treatment prognosis,
+• the desired treatment prognosis

 A 'mock up' of your proposed veneers will then be made for you to review.
 Treatment will only be commenced once you are satisfied with the proposed plan and approve the design of your new veneers.